Nicolab/crystal-dbx/README.md

 ### Development

-1. You only need Git, Docker and Docker-composer installed on your machine.
+1. You only need Git, Docker and Docker-compose installed on your machine.
 2. Clone this repo and run `./scripts/prepare`.
 3. Run first `docker-compose up`, then `./scripts/just dev-spec`).
 4. Check the project before committing or pushing: `./scripts/check`